 The best organizational tool for managing homework.

-Most schools will equip students with a diary so that homework and assignments can be recorded.
-However, many students find this to be ineffective for a number of reasons:
+Most schools equip students with a diary so that homework and assignments can be managed but many students find this to be ineffective for a number of reasons:

-- homework entries should be recorded on the day in which they intend to complete it.
+- entries are recorded on the day in which they received homework rather than when they intend to complete it.